matthew-brett/barts-setup/barts_setup.md

 ### Stream errors

-We have been seeing a large number of streaming errors of form "Broadcasting communication error: Transmission failed".
+At one point we were seeing a large number of streaming errors of form "Broadcasting communication error: Transmission failed".
 See the [Broadcast Error Messages](https://support.switcherstudio.com/article/371-broadcasting-error-messages) page for Switcher Studio.
-The errors are caused by insufficient upload speed via the network.
-This might be because of problems communicating with the router, via the WiFi network, or our broadband upload speed could be too low.
+The errors were caused by insufficient upload speed via the network.
+This might have been because of problems communicating with the router, via the WiFi network, or our broadband upload speed could have been too slow.
+We've addressed Wifi communication with the router using a [Powerline](https://www.cable.co.uk/broadband/guides/powerline-networking/) wired connection to the router, and that seems to be working for now.
+If that starts to fail,  we may need to drop the live stream quality, and / or investigate our broadband upload speeds.
-We're investigating using
-a [Powerline](https://www.cable.co.uk/broadband/guides/powerline-networking/)
-wired connection to the router, to eliminate problems in the WiFi, but we may need to drop the live stream quality, and / or investigate our broadband upload speeds.